 I am letting go of what I think is possible for me as a business owner, as a teacher, as a healer, as a communicator.
 I’m deciding to let my full potential play out through trusting my guides will put just the right leadership, the right books, the right teachers, the right situations in my path to achieve my purpose of awakening as many lightworkers as possible.
 I am letting go of the limiting the belief that I will never be a household name like Oprah or Deepak or Ghandi.
 Why can’t I?
 Or for that matter, why can’t YOU?!
 They all started out as “commoners” and someone has to be the next Oprah, Deepak or Ghandi.

-I’m letting go of the limiting belief I have to achieve all this myself.
-I can put a team in place with skills and expertise that surpass my own and will catapult my reach.
-I’m emotionally letting go of the things that drain me.
+I’m shedding the limiting belief I have to achieve all this myself.
+I can delegate.
+I can network to expand my message.
+I’m emotionally shedding the things that drain me.
 Like the drama queens on facebook, the news (I still stay informed but don’t spend hours with it playing on the tv in the background), the soul-leechers (you know who they are — just being in their presence depresses you), the energy vampires (15 minutes around them and they’ve sucked the life-force right out of you), the tasks I hate (bookkeeping, house cleaning – I get the family involved, laundry folding)….basically anything and one that does not bring me joy or contentment, I avoid.
 Let it go, my friends!
 You don’t have to be all things to all people.
 You don’t have to do all things, either.
 Some things are better outsourced..like laundry. : )

 What is Shamanism?